rustersai/yangon/README.md

 -  **UTF-8 validation** on all public APIs (except `_unchecked` variants)
 -  **Bounds checking** prevents invalid memory access
--  **Production tested** under stress conditions
--  Users must respect capacity limits - overflows return errors or panic
 -  `_unchecked` variants assume valid input for maximum performance

-**Responsibility:** Yangon is not as flexible as `String` due to fixed capacity.
-Use with understanding of your data size requirements.

 ## API Conversion Reference